 “A gentle, lulling delight.” – The Guardian

-Singer, guitarist and harmonium player Jenny has a PHD in seabirds.
+Singer, guitarist and keys player Jenny has a PHD in seabird ecology.
 Described by R2 Magazine as “a singer-songwriter who brings together the old and new with a rare skill.”
-Her songs are earthy and wise; she sings them with beauty and power.
+Her solo project ‘The Living Mountain’ based on the writing of Nan Shepherd was recently released to wide critical acclaim.

 “Wonderful… a trio of exceptional talent.” – Folk Radio UK